 A cash grant is not authorized until the applicant has complied with all eligibility and Program requirements and all evidence supporting eligibility has been gathered, verified, and evaluated.
-If a client has all the necessary verifications at the time of the Intake appointment, scheduling an Approval interview may not be necessary.
+If a client has all the necessary verifications at the time of Initial Intake, scheduling a Approval interview may not be necessary.